-Anamcara Press supports authors in their quest to publish.
+Anamcara Press supports authors in their quest to connect with readers.

-Although Anamcara Press is selective about the works we publish, and our cadre of authors is small. we strive to make the publishing process understandable and to assist authors in reaching their goals.
+Although Anamcara Press is selective about the works we publish, and our cadre of authors is small. we strive to make the publishing process understandable and to assist authors in reaching their readers.

 Who is an author?
 What does it mean to “write”?
 How does a writer impact her world?

 These questions are as important today as when Anne Bradstreet wrote her poem:

 The Author to Her Book, Anne Bradstreet, 1612 – 1672